 Before making investments, due diligence will typically be conducted in a manner that the investment committee deems reasonable and appropriate based on the facts and circumstances applicable to each investment.
 Due diligence may entail evaluation of important and complex business, financial, tax, accounting, environmental and legal issues.
 Outside consultants, legal advisors, accountants, investment banks and other third parties may be involved in the due diligence process to varying degrees depending on the type of investment, the costs of which will be borne by us.
-Such involvement of third-party advisors or consultants may present a number of risks primarily relating to the investment committeeøs reduced control of the functions that are outsourced.
+Such involvement of third-party advisors or consultants may present a number of risks primarily relating to the investment committees reduced control of the functions that are outsourced.
 In the due diligence process and making an assessment regarding a potential investment, the investment committee will rely on the resources available to it, including information provided by the target of the investment and, in some circumstances, third-party investigations.
-The due diligence investigation carried out with respect to any investment opportunity may not reveal or highlight all relevant facts that may be necessarily result in the investment being successful.
+The due diligence investigation carried out with respect to any investment opportunity may not reveal or highlight all relevant facts that may be necessary or helpful in evaluating such investment opportunity.
+Moreover, such an investigation will not necessarily result in the investment being successful.
 Further, any recourse we may have against a seller for a breach of representations and warranties may be capped and subject to time limitations and may not be adequate to cover losses that we may incur.
 There can be no assurance that attempts to provide downside protection with respect to investments, including pursuant to risk management procedures described in this offering circular, will achieve their desired effect and potential investors should regard an investment in us as being speculative and having a high degree of risk.